 Example Infant Daycare Schedule

 Toddlers typically range from ages one to three years old.
 As toddlers may be new to daycare environments, it is a good idea to encourage parents to incorporate some of this routine into their kid’s daily lives at home as well.
 This will establish normalcy and make sure their kids do not feel overwhelmed by the change in routine.

 Preschool aged children typically range from three to five years old.
 As you get to know your preschoolers’ interests and personalities better, it is a good idea to plan some activities or projects that encourage and stimulate kid’s individual interests.

-Simplifying Daycare Schedules
+Simplifying Daycare Schedules for Infants and Toddlers

 When it comes to running a daycare center, consistency is key.
 Having an established schedule that addresses major developmental goals, even if the specific activities vary day-to-day, allows for the highest quality care.
 Also, having a consistent routine allows instructors to monitor each child’s progress, and coordinate with parents on daily care plans.

 Procare’s Family Data solution assists daycare providers on a daily basis, acting as a central hub for important student information, and student and teacher scheduling.
 Within Family Data, instructors can monitor each students schedule, ensure proper student-to teacher ratios, and account for any individualized attention a student requires within their day.

 Additionally, by incorporating classroom management and family engagement, parents and caregivers can communicate with each other directly every day to give daily reports on daycare activities and schedules, as well as to share pictures, and more.

 Having a daily routine can foster comfort, trust, and confidence in infants, toddlers and preschoolers.
 By building out daily, age appropriate schedules, daycare providers not only simplify their administrative and staffing tasks, they also ensure happy, healthy children, and engaged parents.